-ABSENTEE BALLOT PROCESSING: On Election night all the absentee ballots that have been received and processed are counted.
+ABSENTEE BALLOT PROCESSING: On election night all the absentee ballots that have been received and processed prior to Election Day are counted.
 For an absentee ballot to be ready to be counted, the following has to occur:

-a) flag returned absentee ballots on computer system;

-b) compare signature of voter on absentee envelope to the signature on computer from the voter's registration affidavit, if there is a discrepancy, the ballot is separated for review by a supervisor;

-c) sort absentee ballots by consolidated voting precinct;

-d) open absentee identification envelopes by absentee precinct.
+- a) flag returned absentee ballots on computer system; - b) compare signature of voter on absentee envelope to the signature on computer from the voter's registration affidavit, if there is a discrepancy, the ballot is separated for review by a supervisor; - c) sort absentee ballots by consolidated voting precinct; - d) open absentee identification envelopes within each sorted group.
 Identification envelopes are placed signature side down and the voted ballot cards inside the secrecy envelope are removed.
 Envelopes returned with no voted ballot cards are so noted.
 Empty identification envelops are removed from the table.
 The number of opened absentee identification envelopes are counted and the number of gray secrecy envelopes with voted ballots are counted.
-If numbers do not match, research is done until the numbers do match;

-e) voted ballot cards are then removed from the secrecy envelopes.
-Voted ballot cards are inspected for damage, tape, marks that would affect the accuracy of counting the ballot, and ballots marked with ball point ink.
-Ballot cards are corrected pursuant to Elections Code §15270 or duplicated if necessary by the canvassing board.
+If numbers do not match, research is done until the numbers are reconciled; - e) voted ballot cards are then removed from the secrecy envelopes.
+Voted ballot cards are inspected for damage, tape, marks that would affect the accuracy of counting the ballot, and ballots marked with a device other than a Number 2 pencil or Mark-A-Vote pen.
+Ballot cards are corrected pursuant to Elections Code §15210 or duplicated if necessary by the canvassing board.